demo4him/slackware-ms/README.md

 You can install Slackware with a minimum of packages but it is functional for network (includes NetworkManager + applet) and desktop environment installation.
-You can choose the file for DE.
+You can choose the installer file for DE.
 The file must be executable.
 For example, run chmod u+x Install-MATE.
 Add download latest version of Firefox Browser script.
 For Nvidia Video Card download Nvidia-Driver script.
 You can modify script to chose preferred version of proprietary driver.